Summary of our market study

 2 Demand analysis

-2.1 Different notoriety levels depending on the type of sporting event
+2.2 Different levels of recognition depending on the type of sporting event

 According to an awareness survey conducted by Sponsoring, almost * out of ** French people are aware that France will be hosting the **** Summer Olympics in Paris.
 However, only **% are aware of the organization of the **** Paralympic Games.